 It takes years of diligence and attentiveness to develop good credit, which is a highly valued and important aspect of American life.
 If you are looking to buy a house, apply for a credit card, or rent an apartment—having decedent credit maximizes an individual’s options and capabilities of what they can apply for and afford.
 A person’s credit score is determinative of the type and amount of mortgage they can attain, the interest rate on that mortgage, their ability to open credit cards and bank accounts, and the available revolving amount on each credit line.
 Having good credit can thus provide freedom to a person’s financial decisions, as well as allow them to climb society’s latter, whereas having bad credit will cause their hands to be tied with regard to a person’s financial options, as well prevent them from ever getting financially ahead.
-You may be wondering why a San Francisco personal injury attorney would be discussing such things as good or bad credit.
+You may be wondering why a Los Angeles personal injury attorney would be discussing such things as good or bad credit.
 Well, my personal injury clients are often at risk of suffering damage to their credit.
 Here’s why:

 How a Personal Injury Accident can harm to your Financial Reputation